fukaoi/solana-suite/README.md

 Create wallet, Transfer SOL/SPL-TOKEN, Mint SPL-TOKEN/NFT, Upload storage(nft.storage/arweave), Connect phantom wallet,,,,

-### Both Node.js and Broser does one code
+### Both Node.js and Browser does one code
-No need to change source code in Node.js and Borwser js.
+No need to change source code in Node.js and Browser js.
 There is no need to be aware of the environment in which the calling program will run.It is useful for building most Solana blockchain services because it provides a variety of functions as a single library, including